-13th Annual 100-Mile Friends of the Field Harvest Dinner
+14th Annual 100-Mile Friends of the Field Harvest Dinner

-The North Olympic Peninsula is one of only a few places in the U.S. that can actually offer a unique dining experience like this 100-Mile Harvest Celebration Dinner.
+The North Olympic Peninsula is one of only a few places in the U.S. that can actually offer a unique dining experience like the 100-Mile Harvest Celebration Dinner.
 Dine on an amazing array of fresh local ingredients, procured from within 100 miles of Sequim and prepared by talented local chefs.
-Each course of this unusual and delicious dinner will dazzle your palate in one of the most delicious and unusual dinners ever!
-The dinner will also feature a fabulous and elegant dessert auction, live music, local beer and wine, and the warmth and camaraderie that have made the Sequim community famous.
+Each course of this unusual and delicious dinner will dazzle your palate.
+The dinner will also feature a Silent Auction, live music, local beer and wine, and the warmth and camaraderie that have made the Sequim community famous.
 Seating is limited and no tickets will be sold at the door.
 All net proceeds go to protect farmland in Clallam County.

-Cloud Mountain Farm Fruit Festival
+Cloud Mountain Farm Annual Fall Fruit Festival

 6906 Goodwin Road, Everson

-Clark County Harvest Celebration
+Clallam County 17th Annual Harvest Celebration Farm Tour

-WSU Clark County Extension
+Multiple locations, Clark County

 GRAYS HARBOR COUNTY

-Harvest Celebration Farm Tour
+Whidbey Island Farm Tour

-Jefferson County Harvest Celebration Farm Tour
+Jefferson County Farm Tour

-WSU Jefferson County Extension
+Multiple locations, Jefferson County

 Seattle Tilth Harvest Fair